rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

   - 🔲 Genetic algorithm optimization
   - 🔲 Walk-forward analysis

+## Backtesting Test Requirements

+- 🔲 Unit tests for historical data retrieval
+  - 🔲 Test data source connections
+  - 🔲 Verify data cleaning and normalization
+  - 🔲 Validate storage and retrieval operations
+- 🔲 Tests for indicator performance evaluation
+  - 🔲 Verify historical signal generation
+  - 🔲 Test metric calculation accuracy
+  - 🔲 Validate parameter optimization logic
+- 🔲 Trade simulation tests
+  - 🔲 Test fee calculation accuracy
+  - 🔲 Validate slippage modeling
+  - 🔲 Verify order matching logic
+- 🔲 Performance metric tests
+  - 🔲 Test return calculation accuracy
+  - 🔲 Verify risk metric implementations
+  - 🔲 Validate optimization algorithms

 ## Current Implementation Status

-Phase 2 is approximately 75% complete.
-The core components for live trading functionality are operational, with robust exchange connectivity (particularly for Hyperliquid), basic indicator functionality (RSI), and comprehensive risk management.
+Phase 2 is approximately 80% complete.
+The core components for live trading functionality are operational, with robust exchange connectivity (particularly for Hyperliquid), comprehensive technical indicators (RSI, MACD, Bollinger Bands, Moving Averages), and comprehensive risk management.

 The Coinbase connector is partially implemented, focusing on data retrieval capabilities, but lacks full trading functionality.
-One technical indicator (RSI) is fully implemented with a well-designed framework that makes adding additional indicators straightforward.
+Multiple technical indicators (RSI, MACD, Bollinger Bands, Moving Averages) are fully implemented with a well-designed framework that makes adding additional indicators straightforward.

 The risk management system is fully operational, with thorough implementations of position sizing, leverage control, and hedging mechanics.
 The hedging functionality is a key differentiator, allowing for sophisticated capital protection while maintaining significant upside exposure.

 The main gap is the backtesting framework, which is entirely unimplemented.
 This prevents proper historical validation of trading strategies and parameter optimization before live deployment.

+## Unit Testing Status

+Unit testing for core components is largely complete and thorough, with good coverage of:

+- Exchange connectors and factory
+- Indicators and indicator factory
+- Risk manager
+- Trading engine

+All implemented indicators have comprehensive tests validating their calculations and signal generation logic.
+The trading engine and risk manager tests verify their core functionality.
+However, some aspects of the webhook server need more thorough testing coverage.

+Additionally, no tests have been implemented for the backtesting framework as it hasn't been developed yet.

 ## Next Steps (Prioritized)